mavlink/MAVSDK-docs/en/guide/dronecore_extensions.md

 ## Adding/Modifying Plugins

-Plugins in extension libraries are exactly the same as "normal" DroneCore plugins (except that they are located in the extension rather than under DroneCore).
+Plugins in extension libraries are exactly the same as "normal" DroneCore plugins (except that they are located in the extension "plugins" folder rather than under DroneCore).

 [Writing Plugins](../contributing/plugins.md) explains how to write or modify plugins.